 Is your dog a leaner?
 It might stand or sit by your legs and put much of its weight on you.
 Leaning is common in dogs, especially large and giant dog breeds.
 Many dogs that lean also like to lie with part of their body against yours.
-Is this common behavior normal, or is it a sign of behavior problems?
+Is this common behavior normal, or is it a behavior problem?

 Why Dogs Lean on People

-The answer is as simple as it seems: dogs lean on people because they want to be close to them.
-By nature, dogs are social animals.
-Most dogs enjoy physical contact with their humans.
-While smaller dogs can be picked up and cuddled (which might be part of the reason they jump), bigger dogs do what they can to get close.
-Some dogs are so affectionate that it seems they are trying to somehow get inside of people.
+The answer is as simple.
+Dogs lean on people because they want to be close to them.
+By nature, dogs are social pack animals.
+Most dogs enjoy physical contact with humans.
+While smaller dogs can be picked up and cuddled, bigger dogs do what they can to get close.
+Some dogs are so affectionate it seems they are trying to somehow become a part of you!
 They lean in with all their weight.
 Some sit on your feet, sleep with their paws on you, and snuggle up on the couch or bed.

 Some sources claim that leaning is a sign of dominance in dogs.
 However, dog behavior experts have proven that old canine dominance theories are incorrect.
 Dominance is not a personality trait.
-Dogs do not lean on people to assert any kind of dominance.
+Rather it is a relationship between a pair of animals.
+It's unlikely your dog leans on you to assert any kind of dominance.

-Some also say that leaning a way for dogs to take advantage of their humans.
-And while dogs can figure out how to elicit a certain response in people, it's not because they are manipulative.
-It's because people have shown them (perhaps inadvertently) that specific behaviors result in certain responses.
-So, if you give your dog any kind of attention (good or bad) when it leans, then it will lean on you whenever it wants attention.
+Some feel leaning is a way for dogs try to take advantage of their humans.
+While dogs can figure out how to elicit certain responses in people, they are not manipulative.
+People show dogs (perhaps inadvertently) specific behaviors result in certain responses.
+If you give your dog any kind of attention (good or bad) when it leans, it will lean on you whenever it wants attention.